small business magazines australia

 Sheetz spokesperson Nick Ruffner, reached for comment Wednesday, acknowledged the policy and said it “will continue to be under review.”

 “Throughout our history to date we have embraced an appearance policy, because we know how important a smile is to the customer experience when serving hospitality.
-However, we are always reviewing
+However, we are always reviewing our standing policies to make sure they best deliver on our values and our commitment to our customers and employees,” Ruffner said.

 a trial over his tweets about Tesla